5 Best Sewing Machines Under $300

 The sewing machines in this buying guide have a wide range of features to make sewing easy and convenient, and all cost under $300.
 All of the machines have convenience features that make them quick and easy to set up.
 An automatic needle threader is a helpful feature to have because it helps you thread the needle without eye strain.
 The machines in this guide also have bobbin systems which make the machine easy to thread, so you can quickly start on your sewing project of choice.

-The machines in this buying guide also have features which give them flexibility to work on a wide range of projects.
-All of the machines in this guide have a range of built in stitch patterns, and the computerized machines have even more options for stitch patterns.
+The machines in this buying guide also have features that give them the flexibility to work on a wide range of projects.
+All of the machines in this guide have a range of built-in stitch patterns, and the computerized machines have even more options for stitch patterns.
 Some of the machines even allow for adjustment of stitch length and width, allowing you to create the perfect stitch for any project.
 Several of the machines also feature interchangeable presser feet, with specialized presser feet for projects like blind hems and making buttonholes.

 Whatever sewing project you choose to take on, this buying guide will help you find a great machine with the features you need for under $300.